SAMAcon 2026 Speakers

 Bio:

-Teaser: Trusting relationships: the foundation for flourishing in a toddler environment.
+Breakaway – Trusting relationships: the foundation for flourishing in a toddler environment: Presented by Emma Medell & Claire Goffe-Wood.

 Together, in an interactive workshop, we will unpack how trust is built in the toddler community and why secure relationships are essential for a child’s flourishing.
 Participants will engage in collaborative brainstorming and leave with practical, meaningful strategies for nurturing secure attachments with the children in their care.